nasa/trick/docs/tutorial/ATutAnalyticSim.md

 its acceleration, velocity, and position, the model time, whether the cannonball has impacted the ground, and the time of impact.

-The prototypes will declare two functions for initializing our CANNON data-type.
-We'll discuss these in the next section.
+The prototypes will declare two functions for initializing our CANNON data-type, plus a third that runs when the simulation ends.
+We'll discuss these in the next sections.

 <a id=listing_2_cannon_h></a>
 **Listing 2 - `cannon.h`**